kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 ## Weather
 ### What's the weather like where you live?
 I live in beijing, in the northeast part of China.
-Where the spring and autumn is short while the winter and summer is very long.
+Where the spring and autumn is short while the winter is very long.
 And in winter, the weather in beijing can become very dry and cold. however other seasons are fine.
 ### Do you prefer cold or hot weather?
 I think hot weather is better than cold weather.
 Especially the cold days, like in winter when the temporature is blow 0 grade.
-You just can not feel your finger and toes.
+You just can not feel your fingers.
 And hand gloves will be really needed all the time.
 It's really troublesome.
 So I prefer hot weather.
 ### Do you prefer dry or wet weather?
-I prefer wet weather, the reason is that my nose is very sensitive to humidity(湿度).
+I prefer wet weather, the reason is that my nose is very sensitive.
 When the weather gets dry, just like the weather of beijing's winter, my nose will feel uncomfortable.
 So I don't like the dry weather.
 ### Are you in the habit of checking the weather forecast? when/how
 Yeah, because I usually go to work by bike,  So it's important for me to figure out whether it rains or not.
 So I do checing the weather forecast almost every morning.
 ### What do you think are the effects of climate change in recent years?
 Well, I think the most serious climate change in recent years is global warming.